 07 of 11

-Oranges originated in China, a fact demonstrated by the botanical name, Citrus x sinensis: That sinensis is Latin for "pertaining to China."
-Many people wonder whether the fruit or the color first received the name, "orange;" the answer is that the fruit did.
+The orange tree citrus x sinensis is native to China.
+Many people wonder whether the fruit or the color first received the name, "orange."
+The fruit came first.

 08 of 11